ghaggart/colins/deps/ex_doc/README.md

 To learn about how to document your projects, see [Elixir's writing documentation page](https://hexdocs.pm/elixir/writing-documentation.html).

-To see all supported options, see the documetation for [mix docs](https://hexdocs.pm/ex_doc/Mix.Tasks.Docs.html)
+To see all supported options, see the documentation for [mix docs](https://hexdocs.pm/ex_doc/Mix.Tasks.Docs.html)

 ## Features